terraform-ibm-modules/terraform-ibm-satellite/modules/location/README.md

 # This Module is used to create satellite location and generate attach host script.

-This module `creates satellite location` for the specified zone|location|region and `generates script` named addhost.sh in the working directory by performing attach host.The generated script is used by `ibm_is_instance` resource or AWS EC2 module as `user_data` attribute and runs the script.
+This module `creates satellite location` for the specified zone|location|region and `generates script` named addhost.sh in the home directory by performing attach host.The generated script is used by `ibm_is_instance` resource or AWS EC2 module as `user_data` attribute and runs the script.
 At this stage all the VMs that has run addhost.sh will be attached to the satellite location and will be in unassigned state.

 ## Prerequisite